Canada Visitor Visa

 If you’re applying for a TRV for the first time and are between the ages of 14 – 79, you’ll need to provide your biometric data as part of the application process.

-The biometrics fee usually is 85 CAD per person.
+The biometrics fee is CAN$85 per person.

-You’ll have to schedule an appointment at a Visa Application Centre (VAC) to register your biometric data.
+You must schedule an appointment at a Visa Application Centre (VAC) to register your biometric data.
 There are numerous VACs worldwide, and most countries have at least one.
 The following information will be collected from you during your appointment at the visa office:

 - 10 Fingerprints: All your fingerprints will be captured using an electronic fingerprint capture device during the biometric data collection.